fractalide/fractalide/components/README.md

-# Components Collection
+# Nodes collection

-The `Components` collection consists of `Interfaces` and `Objects`.
-An `Interface` or an `Object` may be referred to as a `Component`.
+The `Nodes` collection consists of `Subgraphs` and `Agents`.
+A `Subgraph` or an `Agent` may be referred to as a `Node`.

-## Interfaces
+## Subgraphs

 ### What?

-An `Interface` consists of an implementation and an interface aspect.
-The implementation is constructed using a simple language called `Flowscript` which describes how data flows through `Objects` and other `Interfaces`.
-The interface aspect of an `Interface` consists of exposing a minimal set of well named `ports`, thus hiding complexity.
+A `Subgraph` consists of an implementation and an interface.
+The implementation is constructed using a simple language called `Flowscript` which describes how data flows through `Agents` and other `Subgraphs`.
+The interface aspect of a `Subgraph` consists of exposing a minimal set of well named `ports`, thus hiding complexity.

 A simple analogy would be this gentleman's pocket watch.